-- BC145 The Board observed that an active project on its work program is the development of a revised Australian Conceptual Framework.
-The Board expects that there will be amendments to the definitions of various elements of the financial statements resulting from that project, at least for for-profit entities. - BC146 The Board considered whether AASB 10XX should be developed having regard to the proposals exposed in ED 264 Conceptual Framework for Financial Reporting (incorporating IASB ED/2015/3 of the same name) and any subsequent decisions of the IASB to date on its project.
-The Board concluded it would be inappropriate to base its decisions in AASB 10XX on expected forthcoming amendments, noting that it had not yet deliberated the extent of any amendment that may be necessary to the IASB Conceptual Framework for application by Australian not-for-profit entities.
-However, having regard to the proposals, the IASB deliberations to date, and the current Framework for Preparation and Presentation of Financial Statements, the Board observed that it does not expect its decisions on AASB 10XX to significantly differ from those that may have been determined if a revised Australian Conceptual Framework had already been operative. - BC147 The Board noted it may, at a future time, consider undertaking a project to review the requirements of AASB 10XX against a revised Australian Conceptual Framework.
+- BC165 The Board observed that an active project on its work program is the development of a revised Australian Conceptual Framework.
+The Board expects that there will be amendments to the definitions of various elements of the financial statements resulting from that project, at least for for-profit entities. - BC166 The Board considered whether AASB 1058 should be developed having regard to the proposals exposed in ED 264 Conceptual Framework for Financial Reporting (incorporating IASB ED/2015/3 of the same name) and any subsequent decisions of the IASB to date on its project.
+The Board concluded it would be inappropriate to base its decisions in AASB 1058 on expected forthcoming amendments, noting that it had not yet deliberated the extent of any amendment that may be necessary to the IASB Conceptual Framework for application by Australian not-for-profit entities. - BC167 The Board noted it may, at a future time, consider undertaking a project to review the requirements of AASB 1058 against a revised Australian Conceptual Framework.